onsamyj/aquamarine/README.md

         }
     ],
 ````
-* Then you can set *Aquamarine* in the file itself (look for `"colorScheme"`), or do it in the GUI for a specific profile or as default.
+* Then you can set *Aquamarine* in the file itself (look for `"colorScheme"`), or do it in the GUI for a specific profile or as a default.

 ### [Termux](https://termux.dev/en/)